Carpet Cleaning Glossary: Terms & Definitions

 C

 Carpet extractor: A machine used to deep clean carpets by spraying a cleaning solution and then extracting it with suction.
-Any local cleaning company in USA must have such equipment to do home or office cleaning services properly
+Any local cleaning company must have such equipment to do home or office cleaning services properly.

 Carpet Protector: A solution applied to the carpet to resist soiling and staining.